Architecture of Spokane, Washington: Parks

-As the Olmsteds envisioned, the city did eventually "come to its senses" and reclaim the downtown riverfront and falls for a park following Expo '74.
+As the Olmsteds envisioned, the city did eventually "come to its senses" and reclaim the downtown riverfront and falls for a park, Riverfront Park, following Expo '74.
 Post Expo '74, the contract to convert the site to a park was awarded to the landscape architecture firm Robert Perron and Associates.
-Perron sought to accentuate the site's natural features such as the upper and lower falls by utilizing observation points that were previously occupied by industrial buildings and warehouses, train tracks, and parking lots.
+Perron sought to accentuate the site's natural features such as the upper and lower falls by using observation points that were previously occupied by industrial buildings and warehouses, train tracks, and parking lots.
 Flowing footpaths connect the various sites and follow the terraformed landscape, revealing elements and viewpoints around the edges of the park, at the center of which is a natural amphitheater.
 The more developed southern edge of the park adjacent to the downtown central business district features the more artificial and manicured elements of the park, such as green spaces, fountains, and pools while the northern edge retains a more rugged aesthetic that more closely resembles the appearance of the natural environment.